monalisahazra/R-notebooks/Readme.md

 # R-notebooks

 Here I have uploaded a few R-notebooks that are helpful in visualizations and statistical analyses.
 These are markdown files that are prepared forgit upload.
 The repository also contains the folders contaiing images that are used to render in the .md files.
+The data files, however, are not uploaded.

 The notebooks contain examples of mainly the following: